 2. Eat Real Food, Not Processed Junk

 Consuming foods in their most unprocessed form is ideal.
-For example, fresh fruit, whole grains, beans, and nuts.
+For instance, you should consume fresh fruit, whole grains, beans, and nuts.
 These things supply valuable nutrients to your body while at the same time helping you avoid disease.

 3. Get Enough Sleep Every Night

 Sleep is not a waste of time; it’s when your body repairs, gets used to things, and gets better.
 Adults need to sleep for seven to nine hours per night to be at their best.
-However, many adults are unable to get enough sleep and consequently suffer from various health issues.
+However, many adults are unable to get enough sleep and consequently suffer from various health issues, which affects their daily habits for longevity.

 Studies have pointed out the correlation between poor sleep and heart disease, depression, or even memory loss later on in life.
-According to the Sleep Clinic, you can achieve good sleep as well.
-Place sleep first in your life; don’t put it off until you have time.
+According to the Sleep Clinic, you can achieve excellent sleep as well.
+Place sleep first in your life; don’t put it off until you have time, especially if you’re learning how to build longevity habits.

 4. Do Small Things to Manage Stress